 For a particular dosage, if your blood glucose level is within 30 mg/dL from bedtime until you wake up, then your dosage is most likely fine.

 If your glucose level rises more than this value, you need to talk to your doctor to increase your dose.
 Then you need to repeat testing to monitor your blood sugar levels.

 If your before-bed glucose is very high, you may need to adjust this insulin dose or one of your mealtime medication doses.

 You need to continue adjusting as well as repeating your blood sugar tests until your blood sugar levels become reasonably steady at nighttime or during fasting periods.

-Dispose of the needles after using each one more than five times, or if it is bent or has touched something other than your skin.
-When you dispose of needles, make sure to store them in one big, hard plastic container and put proper tagging on it.
-Dispose of it following your state’s guidelines.
+Dispose of a needle after using it five times, or if it is bent or has touched something other than your skin.
+When you get rid of needles, make sure to put them in a big, hard-plastic container that you label properly.
+Dispose of this container following your state’s guidelines.

 Improve your body’s insulin sensitivity by embracing a healthy lifestyle.
-Having a regular exercise regimen and eating regular meals will help your doctor establish a consistent diabetes management regimen using basal insulin therapy.
+Getting plenty of exercise and eating regular meals will help your doctor establish a consistent diabetes management regimen using basal insulin therapy.

 Developing your own insulin injection routine is very important, and sticking with it will help you be successful in managing your blood sugar levels.